evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% tab title="Value sum" %}

 **Panel with a sum of values**.
-To create a panel that sums up the number of rows over time.
+To create a Panel that sums up the number of rows over time:

 ```python
 project.dashboard.add_panel(